DATAGerry/DATAGerry/docs/source/admin_guide/setup.rst

 MongoDB 4.4+ is required as database for DATAGERRY.

 .. note::
-    The setup of MongoDB is described in detail on the MongoDB website: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/
+    The setup of MongoDB is described in detail on the `MongoDB website https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/`
     The following section is a quick install guide of MonogDB.

 To setup MongoDB, place the follwing file under /etc/yum.repos.d/mongodb.repo: